8 Important Finance Trends (2024 & 2025)

 This kind of high-touch and client-focused model is gaining traction in the US.

-In addition, there are now just under 14,000 RIAs nationwide, employing close to a million people.
+In addition, there are now just over 32,000 RIAs nationwide.

 Even at this growth rate, 47% of RIAs still believe that the industry has a lot of room to grow.